 Academic Integrity Online

 For courses that include online assessments (tests, quizzes, etc.), maintaining academic integrity can be a challenge.
 The Center for Teaching and Learning Excellence (CTLE) and the Center for Learning and Student Success (CLASS) have developed some useful resources to help faculty develop effective online assessments.
 Some faculty have had success using Zoom as a proctoring tool for timed examinations.
 University Counsel has determined that using Zoom or other webcam-based proctoring approaches is not a violation of student privacy rights.
-Instructors may wish to supplement the syllabus statement on academic integrity (below) with additional information on the conduct of online assessments.
+Please let students know in advance if you plan to use any online proctoring methods.
+Instructors may wish to supplement the syllabus statement on academic integrity (above) with additional information on the conduct of online assessments.
 For example:

 “All academic integrity expectations that apply to in-person quizzes and exams also apply to online quizzes and exams.
 In this course, all work submitted for quizzes and exams must be yours alone.
 Discussing quiz or exam questions with anyone during the quiz or exam period violates academic integrity expectations for this course.”

 Instructors may also wish to include a statement warning students of the potential risks of using websites that that charge fees or require uploading of course materials to obtain exam solutions or assignments completed by others.
 For example: